 This section provides a summary of the key issues in the debate, set in the context of recent discussions and the competing positions that have been adopted.

-Advocates of removing statues of controversial figures suggest that these monuments represent individuals whose actions and legacies should not be celebrated or memorialised.
-For some, the statue of Rhodes represents the glorifying of a “racist mass murderer of Africans” [Ref: Guardian], and serves to further alienate black students who study at Oxford and elsewhere.
-As one Rhodes Must Fall campaigner argued: “While these histories continue to be forgotten, a sentimentalised, whitewashed statue stands in the way of academic rigour.”
-[Ref: Guardian].
-Of course, many dispute that removing statues really represents a historical reckoning with the ills of the past.
-One cultural critic insists it is “A moral crusade to cleanse history… Preserving material (be it inspiring or appalling) allows us better to understand our history and society today; it helps us make judicious decisions about what is right for our future” [Ref: Spiked].
-Yet, as some counter, is removing statues not as much a part of the historical process as keeping them?
-Commentator Matthew Parris insists: “Far from [toppling a statue] being a ‘writing out of history’ it was a writing in of history.
-History is what happened.”
-[Ref: Spectator].
-Indeed, our understanding and interpretation of historical norms and values changes over time: “To reconsider, to recast, is the essence of historical practice.
-Altering how we present the past is not ahistorical… it represents a more thorough coming to terms with the past and legacies, a refusal to forget.”
-[Ref: Chronicle Review].
+Of course, many dispute that removing statues really represents a historical reckoning at all.
+One cultural critic insists it is a ‘moral crusade to cleanse history’, and that ‘preserving material (be it inspiring or appalling) allows us better to understand our history and society today; it helps us make judicious decisions about what is right for our future.’
+[Ref: Spiked] Yet, as some counter, is removing statues not as much a part of the historical process as keeping them?
+Commentator Matthew Parris insists: ‘Far from [toppling a statue] being a “writing out of history” it was a writing in of history.
+History is what happened.’
+[Ref: Spectator] Indeed, our understanding and interpretation of historical norms and values changes over time: ‘To reconsider, to recast, is the essence of historical practice.
+Altering how we present the past is not ahistorical… it represents a more thorough coming to terms with the past and legacies, a refusal to forget.’
+[Ref: Chronicle Review]

-Of course, such debates are never just about the statues themselves but are a tussle over history too.
-As the Oxford-based philosopher Amia Srinivasan argues, the ultimate goal of Rhodes Must Fall is “to ‘decolonise’ the university, a broad campaign – of which changing public symbols is only one part” [Ref: London Review of Books].
-But the historian David Olusoga, despite being broadly in favour of removing such statues, argues the discussion about statues can be a distraction: “If forced to choose between a proper national debate on racism or the statue wars, which is it to be? … statues are a symptom of the problem, not the problem itself.”
-[Ref: Guardian].
-Similarly, writer Kenan Malik suggests that such debates are part and parcel of distracting ‘culture war’ issues: “Rather than ask ‘What are the policy reasons for the lack of housing and stagnating wages?’ or ‘What are the social roots of racism and what structural changes are required to combat it?’, we look to blame the Other, demand recognition for our particular identity and tussle over symbols” [Ref: Observer].
+Of course, such debates are never just about the statues themselves but are a tussle over history, too.
+As the Oxford-based philosopher Amia Srinivasan argues, the ultimate goal of campaigns such as Rhodes Must Fall is ‘to “decolonise” the university, a broad campaign – of which changing public symbols is only one part’ [Ref: London Review of Books].
+But the historian David Olusoga, despite being broadly in favour of removing such statues, argues the discussion about statues can be a distraction: ‘If forced to choose between a proper national debate on racism or the statue wars, which is it to be? … [S]tatues are a symptom of the problem, not the problem itself.’
+[Ref: Guardian] Similarly, writer Kenan Malik suggests that such debates are part and parcel of distracting ‘culture war’ issues: ‘Rather than ask “What are the policy reasons for the lack of housing and stagnating wages?” or “What are the social roots of racism and what structural changes are required to combat it?”, we look to blame the Other, demand recognition for our particular identity and tussle over symbols.’
+[Ref: Observer]

 It is crucial for debaters to have read the articles in this section, which provide essential information and arguments for and against the debate motion.
 Students will be expected to have additional evidence and examples derived from independent research, but they can expect to be criticised if they lack a basic familiarity with the issues raised in the essential reading.